 • Some children may be identified as having additional needs which means they require short-term extra support in order to boost progress.
 These interventions are called Wave Two and are additional to whole class Wave One teaching.
-Wave Two interventions include extra maths and literacy groups.
+Wave Two interventions may include higher levels of in class support and additional specialist resources to support learning.

-SEND Support/Wave Two or Three
+SEN Support/Wave Two or Three

-- Where progress continues to be less than expected the class teacher and SENDCo consider whether the child has SEND.
-We use a range of assessments including progress data, observations, standardised tests, assessment of the child's response to extra support and the views of both parents or carers and the child. - Children identified as having special educational needs are provided with intervention at Wave Two or more personalised support referred to as Wave Three in addition to whole class Wave One teaching.
-Wave Three provision includes literacy or maths support from an inclusion teacher working closely with the class teacher.
-Wave Three support might also include support from a teaching assistant with additional training. - Where progress continues to be less than expected despite Quality First Wave One teaching and additional provision at SEND Support, the school in consultation with parents, may seek advice from an outside agency such as the Educational Psychologist, Learning and Behaviour Advisory Teacher Team (LBAT), Social Communication Team, Speech and Language Therapy service, Occupational Therapy, Physiotherapy or School Nursing service (including access to the Child and Adolescent Mental Health Service [CAMHS] and the Child Development Centre). - We provide support for children with social, emotional and mental health needs through our Relationships, Sex and Health Education (RSHE) curriculum or through additional TA support.
-We are able to offer blocks of sessions with our Child Psychotherapist for a small number of children.
+- Where progress continues to be less than expected the class teacher and SENCo consider whether the child has SEN. We use a range of assessments including progress data, observations, standardised tests, assessment of the child's response to extra support and the views of both parents or carers and the child. - Children identified as having special educational needs are provided with intervention at Wave Two or more personalised support referred to as Wave Three in addition to whole class Wave One teaching.
+Wave Three provision includes literacy or maths support from an Inclusion teacher working closely with the class teacher.
+Wave Three support might also include support from a teaching assistant with additional training. - Where progress continues to be less than expected despite Quality First Wave One teaching and additional provision at SEN Support, the school in consultation with parents, may seek advice from an outside agency such as the Educational Psychologist, Learning and Behaviour Advisory Teacher Team (LBATT), Social Communication Team, Speech and Language Therapy service, Occupational Therapy, Physiotherapy or School Nursing service (including access to the Child and Adolescent Mental Health Service [CAMHS] and the Child Development Centre). - We provide support for children with social, emotional and mental health needs through our E4S curriculum or through additional TA or ELSA support.
+We are able to offer blocks of sessions with our play therapist for a small number of children.
 A behaviour difficulty is not classified as a special educational need under the Code of Practice 2014.
-Where a child is experiencing behavioural difficulties we work with the child and family to try to identify causal factors such as learning or communication difficulties, mental health issues or contributory family circumstances, and possible solutions.
-For longer term difficulties and in consultation with the parent we may refer to the LBAT or to an agency offering support to the family at home.
-For children with complex emotional or mental health difficulties we may also signpost parents to the school nurse or their GP. - Parents are informed if we decide to make extra provision for their child either at Additional Needs or SEND Support.
+Where a child is experiencing behavioural difficulties, we work with the child and family to try to identify causal factors such as learning or communication difficulties, mental health issues or contributory family circumstances, and possible solutions.
+For longer term difficulties and in consultation with the parent we may refer to the LBATT or to an agency offering support to the family at home.
+For children with complex emotional or mental health difficulties we may also signpost parents to the school nurse or their GP. - Parents are informed if we decide to make extra provision for their child either at Additional Needs or SEN Support.